vite-pwa/vite-plugin-pwa/docs/workbox/index.md

 </md-list-anchor>
 <md-list-anchor href="/workbox/inject-manifest.html">
   <template #link>injectManifest</template>
-  <template #trailing>: to build your own service worker.</template>
+  <template #trailing>: For when you need more control over your service worker.</template>
 </md-list-anchor>
 </ul>

-You must read [Which Mode to Use](https://developers.google.com/web/tools/workbox/modules/workbox-build#which_mode_to_use) <outbound-link />
-before decide what strategy to use.
+You should read [Which Mode to Use](https://developers.google.com/web/tools/workbox/modules/workbox-build#which_mode_to_use) <outbound-link /> before deciding which strategy to use.

-`generateSW` method will abstract you from using service worker api when building the service worker.
-This method can be configured using plugins instead writing your own service worker code (`generateSW` will generate the code for you).
+In short, the `generateSW` function abstracts away the need to work directly with the service worker API when building the service worker.
+This method can be configured using plugins instead of writing your own service worker code (`generateSW` will generate the code for you).

-`injectManifest` method will get your custom service worker and build/compile it.
+While the `injectManifest` method will use your existing service worker and build/compile it.

 ## How is `workbox-build` related to `vite-plugin-pwa`?

-`vite-plugin-pwa` will use internally `generateSW` and `injectManifest` `workbox` methods when `strategies` option is `generateSW` and `injectManifest` respectively.
+`vite-plugin-pwa` uses `generateSW` and `injectManifest` `workbox` methods internally when the `strategies` option is set to `generateSW` and `injectManifest` respectively.

-When you configure `strategies: 'generateSW'` option (it is the default value) on your `vite.config.ts` file, then the plugin invoke the workbox `generateSW` method: the options passed to the `workbox-build` method will be the provided on `workbox` option of the plugin configuration.
+When you configure `strategies: 'generateSW'` option (the default value) in your `vite.config.*` file, the plugin invokes workbox' `generateSW` method.
+The options passed to the `workbox-build` method will be those provided via the `workbox` option of the plugin configuration.

-When you configure `strategies: 'injectManifest'` plugin option on your `vite.config.ts` file, the plugin will first build your custom service worker via `rollup` and then, with previous build result will call to workbox `injectManifest`
-method: the options passed to the `workbox-build` method will be the provided on `injectManifest` option of the plugin configuration.
+When you configure `strategies: with the 'injectManifest'` option, the plugin will first build your custom service worker via `rollup`.
+With the build result, Vite-Plugin-PWA will call Workbox' `injectManifest` method passing those options provided via the `workbox` option of the plugin configuration.